Greater Columbus Whetstone Pathway Elementary Schools

 - Address: 2989 Reis Ave Columbus, OH 43224

 - Phone: (614) 365-6013

-The students have the opportunity to participate in Character Education, Career Day, Field Day, Safety Patrol, Science Fair, Math Club, Choir, Battle of The Books, and educational field trips in and around the greater Columbus area.
-Como School also provides after school tutoring in the areas of Reading and Math.
+The students have the opportunity to participate in Character Education, Career Day, Field Day, Safety Patrol, Science Fair, Choir, Battle of The Books, Dragon Fun Day and educational field trips in and around the greater Columbus area.
+Como School also provides after school tutoring in the areas of Reading and Math for identified students.
 Como Elementary is proud to work with several community partners each year.
-Current partnerships include; Oakland Park United Methodist Church and Beth Tikvah Synagogue.
+Current partnerships include Oakland Park United Methodist Church and Beth Tikvah Synagogue.

 Salem Elementary School

 - Address: 1040 Garvey Road Columbus, OH 43229

 Salem Elementary School is a community of students, families and staff that celebrates diversity and learning in a safe environment.